|Min. initial investment||$1,000|

 For interest-rate sensitivity, Morningstar obtains from fund companies the average effective duration.
 Generally, Morningstar classifies a fixed-income fund's interest-rate sensitivity based on the effective duration of the Morningstar Core Bond Index (MCBI), which is currently three years.
 The classification of Limited will be assigned to those funds whose average effective duration is between 25% to 75% of MCBI's average effective duration; funds whose average effective duration is between 75% to 125% of the MCBI will be classified as Moderate; and those that are at 125% or greater of the average effective duration of the MCBI will be classified as Extensive.

-Morningstar ratings reflect historical risk-adjusted performance as of July 31, 2014 and are subject to change every month.
+Morningstar ratings reflect historical risk-adjusted performance as of July 31, 2016 and are subject to change every month.
 Ratings are based on a risk-adjusted return measure that accounts for variations in monthly performance (including the effects of sales charges, loads and redemption fees) emphasizing downward variations and rewarding consistent performance.
 Ten percent of the funds in a category receive five stars, 22.5% four stars, 35% three stars, 22.5% two stars and 10% one star.
 The Overall Rating reflects a weighted average of a fund’s 3-, 5- and 10-year (if applicable) risk adjusted performance.
-The peer category is Morningstar Moderate Allocation.
+The peer category is Morningstar Allocation--50% to 70% Equity.